Public space surveillance (CCTV) in Hackney

 Subject access requests

-If you've made a subject access request application under the Data Protection Act 1998, please be aware it's unlikely to succeed.
+If you’ve made a subject access request application under the General Data Protection Regulation (GDPR), please be aware it’s unlikely to succeed.
 The chances of the Council recording any personal data in our images is extremely low, as our cameras are zoomed out to record a wide angle overview of roads.
-Any request made will be dealt with at a cost of £10, but please bear in mind that the delay in dealing with the request may mean any video images are overwritten before they can be produced as evidence for applicants.
+Any request made will be dealt with, but please bear in mind that the delay in dealing with the request may mean any video images are overwritten before they can be produced as evidence for applicants.

 The government believes cameras deter ‘opportunistic’ crime, where people take advantage of a situation on the spur of the moment.
 The cameras are also creating a vastly increased rate of conviction after crimes are detected.
 Anyone caught committing an offence on public space surveillance cameras is likely to plead guilty, thus saving time on long and expensive trials.
 Incidents such as robbery, road traffic offences, theft, fly-tipping, drug-related incidents and any other antisocial behaviour or suspicious activities are often captured.